 The Sydney Opera House is one of the 20th century’s greatest works of architecture and cited for its “creativity and innovation” and “enduring influence on architecture”.

 - How to experience it: Take a Sydney Opera House backstage tour.

 - Read more: Sydney Opera House

 Australia’s convict history began in the mid 19th century when prisoners were transported from England to Australia.
 There are 11 penal sites across Australia that are listed as World Heritage Sites.

 Penal settlements were built by the convicts under appalling conditions and all sites were noted for their harsh punishment regime.
 Today, these gaols are documented in the history Australia’s early settlement.

 - Where: Convict sites are located in Western Australia, Tasmania, and Sydney and Norfolk Island in New South Wales.

 - How to experience it: In-depth tours are available at each site including night-time ghost tours.

 Great Barrier Reef

-Known as the largest sand island in the world, Fraser Island was listed as a UNESCO World Heritage site in 1992.
-The official citation quotes “exceptional natural beauty” referring to long uninterrupted sandy beaches, coloured mineral sand cliffs and tall rainforests growing on low nutrient sands.
+Known as the largest sand island in the world, Fraser Island extraordinarily beautiful.
+Home to long uninterrupted sandy beaches, spectacular wildlife, coloured mineral sands and tall rainforests.